rswag/rswag/README.md

 end
 ```

+#### Supporting multiple versions of API ####
-__NOTE__: By default, the paths, operations and responses defined in your spec files will be associated with the first Swagger document in _swagger_helper.rb_.
-If you're using multiple documents, you'll need to tag the individual specs with their target document name:
+By default, the paths, operations and responses defined in your spec files will be associated with the first Swagger document in _swagger_helper.rb_.
+If your API has multiple versions, you should be using separate documents to describe each of them.
+In order to assign a file with a given version of API, you'll need to add the ```swagger_doc``` tag to each spec specifying its target document name:

 ```ruby
 # spec/integration/v2/blogs_spec.rb